-DRAFT – ICANN Civil Society engagement in FY16
+DRAFT Approach – ICANN Civil Society and Non-Commercial engagement in FY16 [Civil Society, Non-Commercial, Academic and End-User Engagement in FY16]

-In line with its Mission of serving the public interest and the global community, including users, with respect to the coordination of the Internet’s domain name and numbering space, ICANN needs to reflect a stronger diversity of global Internet users in its work and its composition, by fostering participation from all regions and all groups within the Internet multi-stakeholder ecosystem, and in particular civil society.
+Considering its Mission of serving the public interest and the global community, including users, with respect to the coordination of the Internet’s domain name and numbering space, ICANN will strive to include a stronger diversity of global Internet users in its work and its composition, by fostering participation from all regions and all groups, and in particular civil society.

+The proposed engagement initiative focuses on raising awareness of ICANN and the Domain Name System (DNS) among global civil society at large, and encourages participation in ICANN policy processes by civil society volunteers.
+The strategy should also make clear to civil society the benefits of working with ICANN.

-For the purposes of this plan, ‘civil society’ would include Non-Governmental Organisations (NGOs), individual Internet end-user representatives, and academics.
-Within ICANN, this would include in particular the GNSO Non Commercial Stakeholder Group (NSCG, with both of its components the Non Commercial Users Constituency NCUC, and the Not-for-Profit Operational Concerns Constituency NPOC) as well as the At- Large community, including the At-Large Advisory Committee (ALAC).
-(Relations with academia will be handled in coordination with the DPRD team’s academic relations activities).
+For the purposes of this plan, ‘civil society’ includes Non-Governmental Organisations (NGOs), [representatives of] non-commercial individual Internet end-users, and academia, in particular those with interests in Internet-related policy and research.
+Within ICANN, this will include the GNSO Non Commercial Stakeholder Group (NSCG, with both of its components the Non Commercial Users Constituency NCUC, and the Not-for-Profit Operational Concerns Constituency NPOC), as well as the At- Large community represented by regional At Large Structures (ALS) that self-identify as civil society.
+Not for profit organizations that serve for profit/commercial interests would not be within scope.
+(Relations with academia will be handled in coordination with the Development Public Responsibility Department (DPRD) academic relations activities).

-Our long-term goals in engaging with civil society are three-fold:
+The long-term goals in engaging with civil society are:

-To increase civil society participation and engagement in ICANN’s work, so as to ensure that end-user and wider civil society voices are better and more comprehensively taken into account in ICANN’s decision-making process

-To enhance the effectiveness of civil society participation in ICANN’s work

-To increase awareness and knowledge of ICANN among global civil society
+To increase awareness and knowledge of ICANN, the DNS and Internet governance ecosystem among civil society groups around the world, and to raise awareness of how these are relevant and important to civil society missions

-We will work to:

-Publicise and champion the involvement of civil society in ICANN and the Internet Governance ecosystem
+To help enhance the effectiveness of civil society participation in ICANN’s work

+Activities to attain these goals will include:

-Inform civil society communities around the world about ICANN, its work and the role of civil society, towards raising their awareness of ICANN and of the relevance and need to participate in ICANN
+In order to foster increased participation in ICANN’s policy work, raising awareness of the relevance of the DNS to civil society missions and day-to-day operations, then publicising and championing the involvement of civil society in ICANN [and the Internet Governance ecosystem].
+Informing civil society communities around the world about ICANN, its work and the role of civil society, towards raising their awareness of ICANN, and of the relevance and value of participation in ICANN

-Support and advise our existing civil society community in its outreach efforts, and contribute to enhancing its effectiveness through capacity building
+Supporting and advising the existing ICANN civil society community in its outreach efforts, and contributing to enhancing its effectiveness in outreach through capacity building

 In FY16 (starting July 2015), we will strive to deliver on the following objectives:

-1. A structured approach: To develop a specific approach to civil society outreach, in time for rollout at the ICANN54 meeting and beyond.
-This will include a dedicated communications plan, including online tools from dedicated Twitter accounts to newsletters and space on www.icann.org and / or the ICANN Wiki
+1. A structured approach: To finalise a specific approach to civil society outreach, following the ICANN54 meeting.
+This will include a dedicated communications plan, including online tools and space on www.icann.org and / or the ICANN Wiki.
+This would include support for NCSG and relevant ALSs as they develop and sustain their own communications strategies.